Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

-There are 8 species of woodpeckers in Georgia, plus one species that may or may not be extinct.
-These species are the; Red-bellied Woodpecker, Red-headed Woodpecker, Downy Woodpecker, Yellow-bellied Sapsucker, Hairy Woodpecker, Northern Flicker, Red-Cockaded Woodpecker, Pileated Woodpecker, and possibly the near-extinct Ivory-billed Woodpecker.
+There are 8 common species of woodpeckers in Georgia, plus one species that is very likely extinct.
+These species are the; Red-bellied Woodpecker, Red-headed Woodpecker, Downy Woodpecker, Yellow-bellied Sapsucker, Hairy Woodpecker, Northern Flicker, and the Red-Cockaded Woodpecker.
+You can see a picture of the extinct species at the end.

 The 8 Species of Woodpeckers in Georgia